ChloF/selfbot/README.md

 Node.js can be found at:
 https://nodejs.org/

-After installing that, run the '*installDeps.bat*' file in the '*app*' folder.
+After installing that, run the '*init.bat*' file in the '*app*' folder, follow the instructions it gives you.
+Input the name then press enter for everything until the end when you have to say: "Yes".

-**You also need to add a file named "config.json" in the "app" folder.
+**You also need to add a file named '*config.json*' in the '*app*' folder.
 In this file you need to put:**

 `{"token" : "YOURDISCORDUSERTOKEN"}`